 President, Ilocos Sur Polytechnic State College

-Chairman, Senate Committee on Education, Arts and Culture
+Chairman, Committee on Education, Arts and Culture of the Senate

 Represented by Hon.
 ERIC D. SINGSON